 What Is 4K Resolution?

 4K resolution is becoming increasingly popular today.
-It is a high definition resolution that can be either 3840x 2160 pixels or 4096 x 2160 pixels.
-It is basically four times the pixel resolution of 1080p, which is high definition.
+It is a high-definition resolution that can be either 3840x 2160 pixels or 4096 x 2160 pixels.
+It is four times the pixel resolution of 1080p, which is high definition.

 They use 4K resolution in commercial digital cinema.
 For this type of 4K, they use 4096 x 2160 pixels.
-Ultra HD or UHD is also 4K, and it is used for home theater.
+Ultra HD or UHD is also 4K and is used for home theater.
 They use 3840 x 2160 pixels.
 It is technically 3.8K, but they call it 4K too.

 How Many Megapixels Is 4K?

 To find out how many pixels 4K is, you multiply the two values together.
 You can take 4096 x 2160, and you get 8,847,360 pixels.
 Since a megapixel is one million pixels, 4K is 8.85 megapixels.

 If you have the UHD version of 4K, you can multiply 3840 x 2160.
 This gives you 8,294,400 pixels, which is 8.29 megapixels.